coq/coq/doc/sphinx/proof-engine/ltac.rst

 Deciding intuitionistic propositional logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pattern matching on goals allows a powerful backtracking when returning tactic
+Pattern matching on goals allows powerful backtracking when returning tactic
 values.
 An interesting application is the problem of deciding intuitionistic
 propositional logic.
 Considering the contraction-free sequent calculi LJT* of
 Roy Dyckhoff :cite:`Dyc92`, it is quite natural to code such a tactic using the